ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 A WebAdmin endpoint will allow:

  - **to add a listener** to the one configured.
 Such a call:
-    - Will fail if the listener is unknown to James, or if the
+    - Will fail if the listener is unknown to James, or if the corresponding group is unknown.
     - Upon success the listener is added to the **configured mailbox listener aggregate**, and the listener is registered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually start consuming the queue.
  - **to remove a listener**.
 Such a call:
     - Will fail if the listener is required by Guice bindings on the current server (distributed check will not be implemented) or if the listener is not configured.
-    - Upon success, the listener is removed from to the **configured mailbox listener aggregate**, and the listener is unregistered locally.
+    - Upon success, the listener is removed from the **configured mailbox listener aggregate**, and the listener is unregistered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually stop consuming the queue.
 However, new events will stop arriving in the queue as its binding will be removed.

-Integration tests of the distributed James product will require to be ported to perform additional mailbox listener registry with this WebAdmin endpoint.
+Integration tests relying on additional mailbox listeners of the distributed James product will require to be ported to perform additional mailbox listener registry with this WebAdmin endpoint.
+JMAP SpamAssassin, quota mailing tests are concerned.

-We will also expose a endpoint listing the groups currently in use, and for each group the associated configuration, if any.
+We will also expose an endpoint listing the groups currently in use, and for each group the associated configuration, if any.
 This will query the **configured mailbox listener aggregate**.

-We will introduce a health check to actually ensure that RabbitMQ resources matches the configured listeners, and propose a WebAdmin to add/remove bindings/queue in a similar fashion of what had been proposed in [26.
+We will introduce a health check to actually ensure that RabbitMQ resources match the configured listeners, and propose a WebAdmin endpoint to add/remove bindings/queue in a similar fashion of what had been proposed in [26.
 Removing a configured additional MailboxListener](0026-removing-configured-additional-mailboxListeners.md).

 ## Consequences